A workshop for fall and coastal scenery photography, encompassing fieldwork and artistic development.

 What can the attendees expect from the Workshop?

-- Tuition on how to best photograph the many aspects of Acadia in fall – from the top of Cadillac Mountain to the spectacular woodlands of Wonderland; the elegant stone bridges and, of course, the stunning coastline.
+- Tuition on how to best photograph the many aspects of Acadia in fall – from the top of Cadillac Mountain to the spectacular woodlands of Wonderland; the elegant stone bridges, quiet reflections in the many ponds and lakes, and, of course, the stunning coastline.
 Other opportunities to photograph insects, mammals, reptiles and amphibians will be taken as they arise.
 Specific topics of interest can also be accommodated, such as harbors or lighthouses.

 - Learning how to use the technology for what it does best – but not letting your approach be dictated by it.
 Technology is not a crutch for fine art landscape photography, it a tool to be used – or not.